gamondue/SchoolGrades/README.md

 ## Development Status

-The SchoolGrades user interface is being translated to English and other languages.
+The SchoolGrades user interface was written in Italian and has been translated to English, but the translation is not thouroghly revised.

-The source code of the program is entirely in English.
+The source code of the program is in English.

 All error reports and feature requests will be taken into consideration.
-Don't expect that errors and feature requests will be addressed quickly, but now, being retired, I have more time to do it.
+Don't expect that they will be addressed quickly, but now, being retired, I have more time to do it..

-I will be grateful to you if you do pull requests with the code that fixes the bug or implements the new functionality.
+Of course, I will be grateful to you if you do pull requests with the code that fixes the bug or implements the new functionality.

-In the spring of 2021 and in the Fall of 2023 I used the program and GitHub as school exercises for some of my classes at school, so many of the pull requests are only instrumental to those school exercises.
+N.B.: In the spring of 2021 and in the Fall of 2023 I used the program and GitHub as school exercises for some of my classes, so many of the pull requests are only instrumental to those school exercises.

 ## 🚀 Technical Notes